Every athlete wants to have a confident competition!

 Step 5: Legalize Failure

-If you’ve done all of that and you’re getting ready for competition, the first thing you should do is legalize failure.
+If you’ve done all of that and you’re getting ready for a confident competition, the first thing you should do is legalize failure.

 We already talked about the value of failure, right?
 It teaches you what doesn’t work.
 So you have to go in and be okay to fail.